ryanknowles/comprog/README.md

 to merge this file,

-to pull request this file,
+to pull request this file, go the the pull request option.
+Then select the change that you have in mind and compare it to what is you already have.
+Then click the green button at the bottom of the page to notify others on what the updrates will be.